craigsturgis/craigsturgisdotcomblog/source/_posts/2016-03-28-slack-civics-ways-to-group-chat-without-sweating-too-much.markdown

 Depending on the number of people in your group, you probably want to have appropriate sub-groupings for people to sort themselves into.
 Think about the example from your biology textbook of species classification (or if you prefer, your favorite object oriented language inheritance example).

-If I'm a duck and I'm in the slack for the "all animals" organization, I probably belong to some group of appropriate channels for conversations at the level of #vertebrates, #birds, #ducks, and potentially other ways to slice things not in a hierarchy like #pond-swimmers, #gimme-bread, #lovable-loser-youth-hockey-team, etc. This way it becomes easier to tell where the right people to talk to at the right level of specificity are.
-I'll leave it to you to figure out how to apply to your organization.
+If I'm a duck and I'm in the Slack for the "all animals" organization, I probably belong to some group of appropriate channels for conversations at the level of #vertebrates, #birds, #ducks, and potentially other ways to slice things that don't fall into a strict hierarchy like #pond-swimmers, #gimme-bread, #lovable-loser-youth-hockey-team, etc. This way it becomes easier to tell where the right people to talk to at the right level of specificity are.

 ## Notification and Channel Etiquette

 Much like email, the first big step to a more sustainable personal Slack experience is tuning the amount of notifications[^1] you personally get so you're not constantly bombarded and distracted.
 However, many times you still need to figure out when something actually needs attention sooner rather than later.
 That requires help from everyone involved.

 [^1]: (pop pop pop sound)